tom-howard/ros2/docs/course/part1.md

 ### Aims

 In the first part of this lab course you will learn the basics of ROS and become familiar with some key tools and principles of the framework which will allow you to program robots and work with ROS applications effectively.
 For the most part, you will interact with ROS using the *Linux command line* and so you will also become familiar with some key Linux command line tools that will help you.
-Finally, you will learn how to create some basic ROS Nodes using Python and get a taste of how ROS topics and messages work.
+Finally, you will learn how to create some basic ROS Nodes using Python and get a taste of how communications work via ROS Topics and Interfaces.

 ### Intended Learning Outcomes